fe-data/fe-docs/docs/advanced/webhooks-downloads.rst

 **Triggered by**

 #.
 Link in user email for downloading invoice
 #.
-Choose for :guilabel:`Download invoice` in the contextmenu of the orders-dashboard
+Choose for :guilabel:`Share -> PDF invoice` in the popupmenu of the orders-dashboard

 **Example payload**